respawn-app/FlowMVI/docs/plugins/prebuilt.md

 and when the store stops, it clears the reference to the value.
 If you use the `PipelineContext` inside, it will be cancelled by the store itself.

+By default, the entire store startup sequence will suspend until all values are initialized, but if you don't want that, there is a second version of this plugin called `asyncCache` that returns a `Deferred` you can await.
+This one can be very useful to initialize a lot of heavy stuff in parallel and cleanup when the store stops.

-You can create a `CachedValue` outside of the store if you need to, but you **must** install the plugin using the value, and you must not try to access the value outside of the store's lifecycle.
+* You can create a `CachedValue` outside of the store if you need to access it outside of the store builder scope, but you **must** install the plugin using the value, and you must **not** try to access the value outside of the store's lifecycle, or the attempt will throw.
+To create it, use the `cached { }` delegate.
+* You can access the value returned by `cache` in the `onStop` callback because the `onStop` is called in reverse plugin installation order.

 This plugin is most useful:

 * When you want to either suspend in the initializer (like a suspending `lazy`), in which case it will function similarly to `init` plugin
-* When you want to use the `PipelineContext` (and its `CoroutineScope`) when initializing a value, for example with pagination or shared flows.
+* When you want to use the `PipelineContext` (and its `CoroutineScope`) when initializing a value, for example with pagination or shared flows

 Install this plugin using: